 I continually work on sharpening this skill to make it most effective

-- When do you prepare your to do list?
+- How do you get motivated to do chores?

 My approach is to look around and see what needs to be done.
 If it has a due date I do that first.
 Then put orher atuff in order of importance to me.